 Findings from these studies suggest that including apples as part of the diet/nutrition may provide health benefits associated with ER -ve breast cancer prevention.

 Apples are highly nutritious with several health benefits due to their antioxidant, anti-inflammatory and antitumor properties.
 Different observational studies have found that fiber rich apple intake may help reduce the risk of cancers such as colorectal cancer, lung cancer and ER -ve breast cancers.
 However, apple juice does not contain fiber and may even contain added sugar.
-Hence, drinking clear apple juice may not have the same health benefits.
+Hence, drinking clear apple juice may not have the same health/nutrition benefits.

 In short, ‘An apple a day may probably keep certain cancers at bay’.